 - Develop and consolidate the provision for pupils with the highest needs, including learners with Profound and Multiple Learning

-- Ensure that our learners are exceptionally well prepared for the next step in the learning or employment, focusing on the development of our work related learning opportunities in Key Stage 4 and Sixth Form, and extending our offer in KS4 to include Level One courses and collaborative working with the co-located secondary school (Littleport and East Cambridgeshire Academy).
+- Ensure that our learners are exceptionally well prepared for the next step in the learning or employment, focusing on the development of our work related learning opportunities in Key Stage 4 and Sixth Form, and extending our offer in KS4 to include Level One courses and collaborative working with Highfield Ely Academy.
+Create in house work experience opportunities through enterprise.

 - Continuing to track the progress of each pupil and groups of learners, working with the staff team to raise progress where it is not as good as it could be.

 - Develop appropriate assessment and monitoring systems to reflect the breadth of progress our pupils make, not just on curriculum subjects